mshiva70/appcenter-sampleapp-android/README.md

 For more information on how to do so, visit our docs here: [Build time environment variables using Gradle](https://docs.microsoft.com/en-us/appcenter/build/custom/variables/#buildgradle-for-android)

-And if you want to try it out, you can fork this repository and add your App Secret by adding the APPCENTER_APP_SECRET environment variable in hte App Center Build configuration.
+And if you want to try it out, you can fork this repository and add your App Secret by adding the APPCENTER_APP_SECRET environment variable in hte App Center Build configuration.ssss